 Can Leaders make a Difference?
-Yes, commanders and NCOs can find out how to improve their unit's Dental Readiness.
+Yes, there are resources available to commanders and NCOs interested in improving their unit's Dental Readiness.
 Find out if your Soldiers are at high risk for tooth decay with this

 Decay Risk Self-Check .